stephcole/Project-Wiki/Django-Basics/Django-Forms.md

 ### How the view relates:
 - Form data sent back to a Django website is processed by a view.
-Generally the data is sent back to the same view which published the form.
+Generally, the data is sent back to the same view which published the form.
 This allows us to reuse some of the same logic.

 ###[views.py]
 ```python